Stefano Sorrentino: AEK Athens

-In the 2005 off-season, however, the Turin-based club declared bankruptcy and released all its players.
-Sorrentino then signed with AEK Athens but, after the birth of his daughter, he asked president Demis Nikolaidis to let him return to Italy, because his wife was not feeling comfortable enough in Greece.
-However, no ideal offer was made, and the player made it clear that if he had to stay in the country, he would be 100% professional; on 21 November 2006 he had a top-notch performance in a 1–0 home win against AC Milan for the group stage of the UEFA Champions League, also being named Player of the match.
+In the 2005 off-season, however, the Turin-based club declared bankruptcy and released all their players.
+On 7 July 2005 Sorrentino signed with AEK Athens.
+He immediately was established as the main goalkeeper of the team, but after the birth of his daughter, he requested from president, Demis Nikolaidis to let him return to Italy, because his wife was not feeling comfortable enough in Greece.
+However, the club did not receive a suitable offer for the player and Sorrentino displayed a professional behaviour and continued at the club.
+On 21 November 2006 he had a top-notch performance in a 1–0 home win against AC Milan for the group stage of the UEFA Champions League, also being named Player of the match.

-In July 2007, after failing to win any silverware in two seasons, Sorrentino was loaned to Recreativo de Huelva, with the Spanish side having the option to sign him on a full basis at the end of the campaign.
+On 16 July 2007 Sorrentino was eventually loaned to Recreativo de Huelva, for a fee of €340,000 with the Spanish side having the option to sign him on a full basis at the end of season.
 He made his La Liga debut on 26 August in a 1–1 home draw to Real Betis, and eventually appeared in all league games as the Andalusians eventually avoided relegation, ranking 16th.

 Chievo

-After Recreativo did not exercise the buying option, Sorrentino returned to his country and signed with A.C.
-ChievoVerona – freshly promoted to the top flight – initially on loan.
-He played in 32 league games during the season as the team retained their newly found status, and the move was made permanent on 12 June 2009.
+After Recreativo did not exercise the buy-out option, on 3 July 2008 Sorrentino returned to his country and was loaned to the newly-promoted Chievo Verona for a fee of €200,000 and an option to buy.
+He played in 32 league games during the season as the team retained their newly found status, and the move was made permanent on 15 July 2009 for a fee of €600,000 and a 20% of a resale fee.

-On 30 June 2010, Chievo was reported to have agreed with Genoa C.F.C. to swap Sorrentino for Riccardo Meggiorini, as well as signing Brazilian Rubinho as their new goalkeeper.
+On 30 June 2010, Chievo was reported to have agreed with Genoa to swap Sorrentino for Riccardo Meggiorini, as well as signing Brazilian Rubinho as their new goalkeeper.
 However, the deal collapsed as Meggiorini moved to Bologna FC 1909; in the following campaigns, he continued to perform solidly.